 DPDT Slide switches for turnout control.

 Where possible my turnouts are controlled with double pole, double throw (DPDT) slide switches.
 These units cost less than $1 and as well as powering and switching the frog polarity, they can also light signals to show direction of the switch.
 If you have panels you can use them to show track direction on the panel.
 Here is the unit as bought and wired.
-I drill two 1mm (#80 drill) holes in the DPDT lever.
-One hole through the lever near the base for the throw rod and another in the top to add a switch stand.
+I drill two 1mm (#80 drill) holes in the DPDT lever after removing the aluminium cover (which is a great scenery “rubbish bin”).
+Drill one hole through the lever near the base for the throw rod and another in the top to add a switch stand.
 I use a 2mm (5/64inch) thick plastic base around the DPDT slide switch as shown to cover the gap in the hole cut for the switch.

-Below you can see one installed (left) and on the right a new DPDT switch and one wired ready to install.
+Below you can see one installed (left) (Fig 9) and on the right a new DPDT switch and one wired ready to install.
+Note the use of Cat5 cable to make wiring neater.